6H0ST3010/Computacao_movel/README.md

 # Computacao movel

-Course: LEIC
+Course: LEIC\
-Student(s): Rodrigo Amaral
+Student(s): Rodrigo Amaral\
 Repository URL: https://github.com/6H0ST3010/Computacao_movel
 -
-## 1. Introduction
+## Introduction
-The porpuse of this repository its to store activitys.
+The porpuse of this repository its to store activitys, its divide with folders for each activity each one has a 'README' file describing the everthing about that activity.